talent-plan/tinykv/README.md

 ## Deploy a cluster

-Rather than a course, you can try TinyKV by deploying a real cluster, and integrate with it by TinySQL.
+Rather than a course, you can try TinyKV by deploying a real cluster, and interact with it through TinySQL.

 ### Build